 Vitamin E after a hair transplant

-As a great antioxidant, vitamin E can protect the body from oxidative stress and the activities of free radicals — just what the body needs especially after a hair transplant.
+As a great antioxidant, vitamin E can protect the body from oxidative stress and the activities of free radicals — just what the body needs, especially after a hair transplant.
 While the benefits of vitamin E on the skin have been well-documented, it is only recently that this vitamin’s possible benefits on the hair have begun to emerge.

-A study published in Tropical Life Sciences Research Journal found that regular supplementation with vitamin E in people suffering from hair loss was able to improve hair growth by as much as 34.5% during a period of 8 months.
+A study published in the Tropical Life Sciences Research Journal found that regular supplementation with vitamin E in people suffering from hair loss was able to improve hair growth by as much as 34.5% during a period of 8 months.
 The control group of the study, who were only given a placebo, had a 0.1% decrease in their hair growth at the end of the experiment.
-Thus, this study demonstrated a remarkable impact on hair growth by vitamin E, and concluded that observed hair growth effect was probably due to the antioxidant activity of vitamin E, as it was able to reduce lipid peroxidation and oxidative stress in the scalp — which are conditions that are often associated with alopecia.
+Thus, this study demonstrated a remarkable impact on hair growth by vitamin E, and concluded that the observed hair growth effect was probably due to the antioxidant activity of vitamin E, as it was able to reduce lipid peroxidation and oxidative stress in the scalp, which are conditions that are often associated with alopecia.11

 Apart from the antioxidant effect of vitamin E, it is also said to benefit hair health by increasing blood supply to the scalp, which encourages hair growth.
 It also helps keep the hair well-moisturised by creating a protective barrier on the skin’s surface.